 However, if you do find yourself using a 9″ or larger cast iron pan please make sure you add extra cooking time.
 As well as making sure the cookie dough is spread evenly throughout the entire skillet.

-Toppings are dealers choice for my Sea Salt Dark Chocolate Skillet Cookie.
+Toppings are dealers’ choice, for my Sea Salt Dark Chocolate Skillet Cookie recipe.
 However, if I was going to suggest something I would suggest adding a generous scoop of vanilla ice cream and sea salt.

 A heaping amount of caramel drizzle and even more chocolate always steals the show for my kids.
 The possibilities for toppings are really endless with this, almost everything goes with it, including strawberries!